Saashen/oofpp_habits_project/README.md

 ## Tests

-For PyCharm use
+If you are using PyCharm IDE, you can start tests with

 ```shell
 pytest .
 ```

-For Visual Studio Code use
+For Visual Studio Code IDE use

 ```shell
 python -m pytest